 All Maguindanaon datus today claim to be direct descendants of the first Sultan of Maguindanao, who is also the originator of Islam in the island, Shariff Muhammad Kabungsuwan.
 It is said that Kabungsuwan was the youngest son of Shariff Zainul Abidin and a Putri Josol Asikin.
 According to the family tree known as the tarsilan, Kabungsuwan’s kin also founded the adjacent Sultanates of Sulu and Brunei.

-A contemporary example of unique cultural mix is the Moro Islamic Liberation Front flag.
-Theflag has the ubiquitous Ottoman crescent and the green associated with Islam.
+A contemporary example of unique cultural mix is the Moro Islamic Liberation Front (MILF) flag: The flag has the ubiquitous Ottoman crescent and the green associated with Islam.
 The kris emblazoned at centre right provides its pre-Islamic feature.
-Thewave edged sword, ubiquitously used among the Moro peoples and known in Maguindanao as sundang, has become a symbol of the Moros’ struggle for self determination.
-The sundang or its dagger version, the gulok, are the Maguindanaon iterations of the Indo-Malay keris.
+The wave edged sword, ubiquitously used among the Moro peoples and known in Maguindanao as “sundang,” has become a symbol of the Moros’ struggle for self-determination.
+The sundang (or its dagger version, the gulok) are the Maguindanaon iterations of the Indo-Malay keris.
 The belief that the keris are Hindu-Buddhist in origin are based on bas relief sculptures featuring keris found in the Prambanan and Borobudur temples in Java.

 The existence of pre-Islamic influences provides a perspective that there is more to Maguindanaon spirituality beyond obvious onion domes and awkward accented Arabisms.

-Another variation on the kanduli is the kanduli as component of celebration.
-Birth, circumcision, marriage, peace pacts, and other joyful events call for kanduli.
+Another variation on the kanduli is as a component of celebrations: Birth, circumcision, marriage, peace pacts, and other joyful events call for kanduli.
 Even commemoration rituals to mark three, seven, twenty, forty, a hundred, and a thousand days after death warrants the practice.
 Kanduli of the celebratory sort also has prescribed food as facets.
 Integral parts of it are sets of dulang, food spreads traditionally laid on circular brass trays with intricate motifs called talam.

-Some of the requisite dulang viands are the frequently limp ampalaya with egg, charcoal-grilled snakehead fish, pancit of the bihon or sotanghon sort, and the meat of whatever animal slaughtered for the occasion.
+Some of the requisite dulang viands are the frequently limp ampalaya with egg, charcoal-grilled snakehead fish, pancit bihon or sotanghon, and the meat of whatever animal slaughtered for the occasion.
 Complementary components are steamed white rice and salt; never toyo, patis, or other saline condiments.

 As one of Mindanao’s pervasive plants, the perennial coconut is also prominent in pinamilit preparations consumed either as quotidian or festive fare.
-Pinamilit is the local form of the Tagalog or Visayan guinataan; a cooking method wherein meat, fish, or vegetable is simmered in coconut milk.
-The pinamilit however is oftentimes a thinner and more timid variation.
-Coconut milk also serves as the base for the Maguindanaon sindul analogous to the Tagalog guinataang bilo bilo and Visayan benignit.
+Pinamilit is the local form of the Tagalog or Visayan guinataan; a cooking method where meat, fish, or vegetable is simmered in coconut milk.
+The pinamilit, however, is oftentimes a thinner and more timid variation.
+Coconut milk also serves as the base for the Maguindanaon sindul, analogous to the Tagalog guinataang bilo-bilo and Visayan benignit.

-The effort in making sindul is an onerous one.
-Apart from cutting up the usual yam or saba banana, another component that requires processing is natek, starch from the nipa palm trunk.
-The brownish starch is extracted, dried, and winnowed.
+The effort in making sindul is an onerous one: Apart from cutting up the usual yam or saba banana, another component that requires processing is natek, or starch from the nipa palm trunk that is extracted, dried, and winnowed.

-The rustic natek turns claret in colour when cooked in boiling water.
-It may be inferred that the red of cooked natek is reference for the artificial red of commercial sago used in the different guises of guinataans today.
+The rustic natek turns claret in color when cooked in boiling water.
+It may be inferred that the red of cooked natek is reference for the artificial red of commercial sago used in the different guises of guinataan today.
 Sindul, the dish normally taken as the first meal following the diurnal fast during Ramadan, is made more desirable with a dollop of durian in season.

-Swarms of locusts are suggestive of the Egyptian plague and punishment, but to the Maguindanaon mind, they are evocative of enjoyable breakfasts.
-The locusts or tapudi are trimmed off their sharp and unwholesome parts before they are deep-fried in oil.
+Swarms of locusts are suggestive of the Egyptian plague and punishment, but to the Maguindanaon, they are evocative of enjoyable breakfasts.
+The locusts—or tapudi—are trimmed of their sharp and unwholesome parts before being deep-fried in oil.

-When it comes to breakfasting, they’ve stuck to staples like pastil and tapay.
-In its simplest state, pastil is steamed white rice topped with chicken flakes sautéed in oil and tucked inside a banana leaf.
-Tapay is a rice combined with local yeastlike starter made of ground rice and sili.
-The tapay mixture is wrapped in leaves locally called alem, and is left to ferment for some time.
+When it comes to breakfast, they’ve stuck to staples like pastil and tapay.
+In its simplest state, pastil is steamed white rice, topped with chicken flakes sautéed in oil, and tucked inside a banana leaf.
+Tapay is a rice combined with local yeast-like starter made of ground rice and sili.
+This is wrapped in leaves locally called alem and left to ferment for some time.
 The resulting ferment is slightly tart and pleasantly sweet.

-The cuisine of the Maguindanaon however is not impervious to innovation affected by outside influence.
+The cuisine of the Maguindanaon, however, is not impervious to innovation affected by outside influence.
 Contemporary introductions to culinary practices are exactly that: introductions, not impositions.
-The propensity for modernising modes of preparing alimentary elements of life are borne out of choice and preference.
-An example is the Ilocano papait or papaitan, made from entrails that were previously discarded and relegated as waste.
+The propensity for modernizing modes of preparing alimentary elements of life are borne out of choice and preference.
+An example is the Ilocano papait or papaitan, made from entrails that were discarded and relegated as waste.
 The dish, terrific in its acerbity, has found its way into the repertoire and is a welcome innovation to both butchery and gastronomy.
-Same goes for the ambiguous adobos and beefsteaks that’ve become kanduli canon for some.
+Same goes for the ambiguous adobos and beef steaks that’ve become kanduli canon for some.

 The concept of innovation out of choice, of course, is not limited to cuisine.
 It permeates all aspects of culture.

-Muslimin Dagadas, who likes to be called“Mus,” uses a helmet with the standard issue tiger camouflage when he patrols the area surrounding Liguasan Marsh.
-Among all the hundreds of fighters that belong to the National Guard Front, the vanguard group of the MILF’s Bangsamoro Islamic Armed Forces, he is the only who wears a helmet.
+Muslimin “Mus” Dagadas uses a helmet with the standard-issue tiger camouflage when he patrols the area surrounding Liguasan Marsh.
+Among all the hundreds of fighters that belong to the National Guard Front, the vanguard group of the MILF’s Bangsamoro Islamic Armed Forces, he is the only one who wears a helmet.
 The helmet is a trophy from one of the first battles he participated in during the Philippine military’s campaign to overrun the MILF Islamic Centre in Buliok.
-He was around fifteen years old then.
+He was around fifteen years old.

 Yet, under his modern posture rests a belligerent temper.
-Near the tip of M-14 rifle hanging around his body is a red piece of cloth that signifies his willingness to fight to the death when necessary.
+Near the tip of the M-14 rifle hanging around his body is a red piece of cloth, signifying his willingness to fight to the death when necessary.
 He is not alone.
-Mus and other countless sons of Kabungsuwan are ready to protect and preserve the traditions passed onto them.
-They are likewise there to nourish new traditions—that are being crafted on their own terms, of course.
+Mus and countless other sons of Kabungsuwan are ready to protect and preserve the traditions passed onto them, and are likewise there to nourish new traditions—ones that are being crafted on their own terms.